alexachmel/Communicate-Data-Findings/README.md

 __There are 4 parts in this project:__

 Introduction
-Part I - Data Wrangling
+Part I - Data Wrangling and Data Exploration
 Part II - Exploratory Data Analysis
 Part III - Conclusions